theupdateframework/python-tuf/docs/CLI.md

 $ repo.py --init --path </path/to/repo_dir>
 ```

-Note:  The default top-level key files created with `--init` are saved to disk
+The default top-level key files created with `--init` are saved to disk
 encrypted, with a default password of 'pw'.
 Instead of using the default
 password, the user can enter one on the command line for each top-level role.
 These optional command-line options also work with other CLI actions (e.g.,